Stages of grooming

 - Email: 116000@missingpeople.org.uk

-The Children’s Society : provide information and advice on county lines and criminal exploitation.
-They offer advice for young people and can direct you to further support services.
+The Children’s Society : give information and advice about county lines and criminal exploitation.
+They share advice for young people and can direct you to support services.